ImperialCollegeLondon/pyrealm/source/pmodel/isotopic_discrimination.md

 CO2, leading to discrimination against carbon 13 and carbon 14 and alteration of the resulting isotopic composition of plant tissues.
-The {mod}`~pyrealm.pmodel` module provides the {class}`~pyrealm.pmodel.CalcCarbonIsotopes` class, which takes the predicted optimal chi and photosynthetic pathway from a fitted {class}`~pyrealm.pmodel.PModel` instance and predictions various isotopic discrimination and composition values.
+The {mod}`~pyrealm.pmodel` module provides the {class}`~pyrealm.pmodel.CalcCarbonIsotopes` class, which takes the predicted optimal chi ($\chi$) and photosynthetic pathway from a fitted {class}`~pyrealm.pmodel.PModel` instance and predicts various isotopic discrimination and composition values.

-The predictions from the {class}`~pyrealm.pmodel.CalcCarbonIsotopes` class are driven by variation in optimal chi ($\chi$).
-The examples below show predictions across a range of values, created by estimating $\chi$ across a temperature gradient.
-The input temperatures and predicted optimal $\chi$ values for C3 and C4 plants are shown below.
+The predictions from the {class}`~pyrealm.pmodel.CalcCarbonIsotopes` class are driven by variation in $\chi$.
+The examples below show predictions across a range of values of $\chi$.
+The sequence of $\chi$ values used is created by using the P Model to estimate $\chi$ across a temperature gradient, giving the range of $\chi$ values shown below for C3 and C4 plants.

 ```{code-cell} python
 :tags: [hide-input]